 Species info credited to Fyfergrund, JPG, and Blazeh/Verridith.

-Culture Proudly independent, minotaurs are avid seafarers, and have a deep connection to the sea.
-They will defend their island homes with stubborn tenacity, and if provoked, will just as stubbornly wage war.
-On the battlefield, a minotaur is a fierce foe, often wielding a weapon in each hand, or a large, double-headed axe, together with their large horns and heavy hooves.
+Culture Proudly independent, many minotaurs are avid seafarers, and have a deep connection to the sea; especially the balen, who rarely leave their sailing ways.
+They will defend their homes with stubborn tenacity, and if provoked, will just as stubbornly wage war.
+On the battlefield, a minotaur is a fierce foe, often wielding a weapon in each hand, or large weapons most other humanoids could not lift, together with their large horns and heavy hooves.

 Minotaurs are also very loyal, and are gifted with a unique sense of honor.
-Many have a strict code that they follow, and even those who become sea raiders and pirates will hold true to this.
+Many have a strict code that they follow, and even those who become raiders, pirates and bandits will hold true to this.
 Many refuse to hurt children, women, or the elderly, and will actively go after those who do.
 Those who turn away from the path of honor are rejected by their fellows, and sometimes hunted down and can either be imprisoned or slain.
+Cultural differences can be found by variant below.

 Abilities They possess great strength, and are in general a very hardy race, capable of reaching great speed at a sprint.
 Their hearing is superb, and sense of smell likewise potent.
 Their horns make fearsome weapons, and a charging minotaur can bowl over even creatures larger than themselves.